 From our research, the power bank with the highest capacity is the Renogy 72000mAh.
 There are batteries out there with higher capacities, but they lose the classical power bank shape.
 Instead, they become power stations, such as the Bluetti EB 55.
 We weren’t able to find another power bank that has a higher capacity than the Renogy.
-Although, if you do some search, you’ll even find power banks with advertised capacities of up to 100000mAh.
+However, if you do some research, you’ll even find power banks with advertised capacities of up to 100000mAh.
 However, in most cases, these power banks are pure scams, as discussed here.

 How much of the power bank’s capacity is actually usable?